Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 - Do not fill the water pan.
 Close the door.

-- Plug in and turn on the electric smoker and set the temperature to 325°F.
+- Plug in and turn on the electric smoker and set the temperature to 275°F (or 325°F if your model goes up that high).

 - Once the electric smoker is up to temperature, load your wood chips in the chip loading tray.
 There is no need to soak the wood chips in water.